Pazhayakoottukar: Propaganda rule

+East Syriac attempts to Reunion

 Metropolitan Shemʿon and his mission in Malabar

 During this time, Metropolitan Shemʿon of ʿAda (d. c.
 1720) arrived in India.
 He was originally sent by Patriarch Eliah IX Yohannan Augen of the 'Eliah' Patriarchate of the Church of the East and was previously his representative in Rome to discuss Church union.
 He travelled to India in a Portuguese ship and reached Goa.
 However he was arrested and deported.
 Later he approached the 'Josephite' Patriarchate and made a Catholic profession of faith.
 He was consequently appointed as Metropolitan by Patriarch Joseph II for the faithful in India.
 He travelled to India once again and reached Surat.
 There, he was detained in a Capuchin monastery.
 He informed that he was a Catholic bishop sent from the Chaldean Patriarch.
 Moreover, during the same time the Rome wanted to curtail the Padroado authority in India, through the propaganda administration.
 Rome had appointed Angelo Francisco Vigliotti, a Carmelite missionary, to be the future bishop of Verapoly.
 This plan would enable Rome to surpass the Padroado administration in India.
 Fearing about these plans and reluctant to share authority, the Padroado declined the request to consecrate the newly appointed bishop-elect.
 Therefore, the missionaries accepted Shemʿon's Catholic faith just in order to make him consecrate the Carmelite bishop.
 On 22 May 1701, Shemʿon was escorted to Alangad, where he was made to consecrate Angelo Francisco at midnight.
 The Carmelites took every precaution so that he could not meet anyone from the Saint Thomas Christians.
 He was then secretly deported to Pondicherry.
 There he lived in home custody until his death on 16 August 1720.
 Although all these happened in utmost secrecy, a letter that he sent from the Capuchin monastery of Surat to the Saint Thomas Christians, was preserved and his memory was cherished by them.
 Shemʿon's dead body was found in a well near where he was detained in Pondicherry and thus the Saint Thomas Christians believed that he was murdered by the missionaries.
 His tragedy inspired them and he was hailed as a martyr for the efforts to maintain the Church of the East's jurisdiction and East Syriac Rite among them.